Niall-OLeary/Incremental-Appointment-Data-Pipeline/README.md

 3. **Cost Optimization**
    - **S3 Lifecycle**: After 30 days, older files are moved to deep glacial storage to reduce cost.
-   - **Views** in Snowflake are used to avoid unnecessary storage costs, as Snowflake pricing splits into compute and storage.
+   - **Views** in Snowflake are used to avoid unnecessary storage costs, as Snowflake pricing splits compute and storage.
    - **Stage cleanup**: Data is deleted from the Snowflake stage after 4 days, using S3 as the cheaper long-term storage.

 4. **Error Handling**